14 February 2013

 I wonder.

-Yeah, I admit it ..
-I have cried at the line (“You had me at ‘Hello’,” from the movie Jerry Maguire) EVERY SINGLE TIME I’ve heard it spoken.
-I think it touches a raw nerve of unfulfilled love within me, and allows a deep and abiding sadness to surface.
-Is it ONLY because of ‘Hollywood magic’ that this takes place. . .am I being manipulated by the cold orchestrated efforts of the media machine to go see the next Cameron Crowe movie?
+I must admit to you that I have cried at the line “You had me at ‘Hello,” (from the movie Jerry Maguire) every single time I’ve heard it spoken.
+I think it must touch some raw nerve of unfulfilled love within me.
+But is it ONLY because of ‘Hollywood magic’ that this takes place?
+Am I being manipulated by the cold orchestrated efforts of the media machine to go see the next Cameron Crowe movie?
 Again, perhaps.

-If we are looking for love at all, THAT is what keeps many of us in the game .. believing that there is at least one perfect woman/man out there in the Universe.
-It is the unconditional, the solid-as-a-rock notion that “I will stand beside you always…even when you are broken…” that keeps us coming back for more.
+If we are looking for love at all, that seems to be what keeps many of us in the game; believing that there is at least one perfect woman/man out there in the Universe.
+It is the unconditional, solid-as-a-rock notion that “I will stand beside you always…even when you are broken…” that keeps we humans coming back for more.

 The Chinese have a concept called “Yuan Fen,” for which no direct translation exists in the English language.
 It is a visual, contextual combination of destiny, tried-and-true effort and, well, luck.
-Yuan Fen, like so many things Chinese, is a karmic phrase meant to illustrate the importance of fate and diligence in our lives.
-For a relationship to work, one needs both “yuan,” the fateful, pre-destined meeting of a man and a woman that creates the possibility of lasting love — and the “fen,” or the action of sharing and WORKING toward fulfilling that destiny together.
+Yuan Fen is a karmic phrase meant to illustrate the importance of fate and diligence in our lives.
+For a relationship to work, they say, one needs both “yuan,” the fateful, pre-destined meeting of a man and a woman that creates the possibility of lasting love — and the “fen,” the action of sharing and working toward fulfilling that destiny together.

-It is a lovely concept.
-Since yuan fen acknowledges the deeper meaning of events in our daily lives, it also highlights the need for shared energy and commitment to make “the dream come true.”
+I think it is a lovely concept.
+While yuan fen acknowledges the deeper meaning of events in our daily lives, it also highlights the need for shared energy and commitment to make “the dream come true.”

-The can be no “fen” without “yuan.”
-Without hard work .. and perhaps a little luck, there can be no yuan fen.
-This, it would seem, is the part of the equation which alienates those of us in Western culture, because let’s face it, if things get tough in relationships, most of us cut-and-run.
+Therefore, there can be no “fen” without “yuan.”
+Without hard work - and perhaps a little luck - there can be no yuan fen.
+This, it would seem, is the part of the equation which alienates those of us in Western cultures, because let’s face it—if things get tough in relationships, most of us seem to cut-and-run.

-Our lack of commitment — our unwillingness to stand shoulder to shoulder during difficult times — is probably the simplest reflection of life in the material age, and a society built on instant gratification.
+Our lack of commitment — our unwillingness to stand shoulder to shoulder during difficult times — is probably the simplest reflection of this life in the material age; this society built on instant gratification.

-As another Valentine’s Day arrives, I still believe the idea that fate, destiny and karma may deliver my yuan fen to me some day .. if it is meant to be.
-It is the “eternal optimist” in me.
+As another Valentine’s Day arrives, I still believe the idea that fate, destiny and karma could deliver yuan fen some day, if it is meant to be.
 Some of you may think that my beliefs make me naïve.
-Perhaps .. but I always believe that love will complete the circle .. for all of us.
+Maybe so .. but I believe that love will complete the circle. . .for all of us.

 Happy Valentine’s Day. . .and peace to you all.